sumeetyeola/Firodiya-Karandak-Quiz-/README.md

-# Firodiya-Karandak-Quiz-
+# How-well-do-know-Nashik
-A multi-level quiz on prestigious theatre competetion called Firodiya Karandak.
+A multi-level quiz on my city Nashik.